Zarhad-01/Multinational-Retail-Data-Centralisation/README.md

 3. **Database Configuration:**
 - Create a PostgreSQL database.
+- Create a `db_creds.yaml` file with your remote database credentials within the python folder.
-- Update the `db_creds.yaml` file with your database credentials.
+- Update the `db_creds_local.yaml` file with your local database credentials within the python folder.

 4. **AWS Configuration:**
 - Ensure you have AWS credentials set up for accessing RDS and S3 services.
 This typically involves setting up `~/.aws/credentials`.